1950 Macdonald Brier

 The 1950 Macdonald Brier, the Canadian men's national curling championship, was held from March 6 to 10, 1950 at Kerrisdale Arena in Vancouver, British Columbia.
 A total of 25,000 fans attended the event.

-Team Northern Ontario, who was skipped by Tom Ramsay won the Brier Tankard with a round robin record of 7-2.
+Team Northern Ontario, skipped by Tom Ramsay, won the Brier Tankard with a round robin record of 7-2.
 This was Northern Ontario's first Brier championship.

 Alberta, Manitoba, and Ontario all tied for second with 6-3 records, necessitating a tiebreaker playoff between the three teams for runner-up.
 Manitoba would ultimately be the runner-up as they defeated Ontario 13-8 in the second tiebreaker game.
 Ontario defeated Alberta 7-5 in the first tiebreaker game.